-Patients were encouraged to provide feedback on the level of practice and care so that appropriate remedial measures could be taken within short delay of time.
-The team leader even asked the views of patients' relatives and friends as patients might hesitate to come out with complaint,
+Patients were encouraged to provide feedback on the level of practice and care so that appropriate remedial measures could be taken within short delay.
+The team leader even asked the views of patients' relatives and friends as patients might hesitate to come out with complaints for fear of blame and shame.